 Past recipients of this award include Retired Navy SEAL Richard “Skipper” Marcinko, Senator John McCain, Colonel Steve Ritchie, Bob Woodruff, Retired Navy SEAL Tyrone Woods and Former Navy SEAL Glen Doherty.
 Named after late WWII Army Veteran Bob Hanson, this award will be presented to this year’s honorees on the main stage on Thursday, Aug.
-13 prior to that evening’s headlining concert.
+12 prior to that evening’s headlining concert from Anthrax.

 Meet Bob Hanson

 HIS SERVICE AND TIME AS PRISONER OF WAR

 Hanson was 23 years old when he went into the service in 1941.
 Hanson was placed in the 15th Horse Cavalry at Ft.
 Riley, Kan., where he rode and trained horses every day.
 In 1944, in Doslet, Brittany, France, a 40 mm incendiary shell hit the armored car he was in, killing the driver, burning Hanson and the other men, and leaving Hanson wounded by shrapnel.
 After this incident, he was caught by the Germans.
 After receiving treatment for his injuries, Hanson was sent to a German prison camp.
 When he was finally released in 1945, Hanson weighed a mere 87 pounds and his feet were crippled.

 Upon his return to the states, Hanson went to gunsmithing school in Denver, Colo.
 Later, he married Donna Wright and they had three sons.
 Terry, Jim and Rick, a Vietnam veteran, have all passed away, as did Donna in 2002.
 But Bob lived on for the opportunity to help honor members of our military during the Buffalo Chip’s annual Freedom Celebration.